Rangeet07/bookstore-api/readme.md

 Installed Packages- `express jsonwebtoken bcryptjs uuid fs`

--First of all you must need to have [Nodejs](https://nodejs.org/en) installed in your system
+-First of all you must need to have [Nodejs](https://nodejs.org/en) installed in your system,then clone this repo
-1. Run the command on Vs code or other terminal then `npm install`  to install packages then `node app.js` to start the application
+1. Cd in bookstore-api directory Run the command on Vs code or other terminal then `npm install`  to install packages then `node app.js` to start the application
 2. You may use POSTMAN or THUNDERCLIENT to test The API and all of the requests.
 3. Test the API endpoints and requests respectively using Postman You need to be logged in to view the books.